doriansmiley/lotusJS/README.md

 # Dependency Injection

-Lotus ships with a build in injector.
+Lotus ships with a built in injector.
 It supports both an imperative and declarative syntax.
 Using the imperative syntax you can define objects for injection as follows:

 ````
 SampleApp.Context = function (model, params) {